 Setting a course for your marketing team through plans and strategy that drive real impact sounds like a great idea when you’re a small, agile company that can adopt new processes in a heartbeat.
 It’s relatively easy for small businesses to try something on for size and then put it back in the closet if it doesn’t quite fit.
 That’s not the case with enterprise organizations.

-As we learned during our Marketing Planning Master Class with Helena Lewis, Chief of Marketing Operations and Technology at National Instruments, when you’re a global organization with business operations in nearly 50 countries, creating a company-wide marketing plan gets a little trickier.
+As we learned during our Marketing Planning Master Class with Helena Lewis, Chief of Marketing Operations and Technology at NI (formerly National Instruments), when you’re a global organization with business operations in nearly 50 countries, creating a company-wide marketing plan gets a little trickier.
 Autonomous business units, country-specific protocols, cumbersome internal processes and communication breakdown can hold these organizations back from pushing forward as quickly as SMBs.

 In the Master Class, Helena revealed that a thoughtful approach can help enterprise businesses keep pace with marketing planning best practices.
 She illustrated how larger organizations can transition from piece-meal marketing initiatives across multiple regions to a unified strategic marketing plan that spans the entire organization.
 To get there, Helena offered four key pieces of advice to help every enterprise marketer overcome the most common strategic planning missteps.